I am an Assistant Professor of Operations Management in MIT Sloan School Management affiliated with the ORC.

-I’m an Assistant Professor at the MIT Sloan School.
-Prior to this I was a post-doc fellow at Harvard Business School,
+I was a post-doc fellow at Harvard Business School, advised by Alvin E. Roth.

 Research interests: I’m interested in market and mechanism design, game theory and matching.

 I also work with Vahideh Manshadi who is a Post-doc at MIT.

 Kidney exchange in dynamic sparse heterogeneous pools, with Patrick Jaillet and Vahideh Manshadi (extended abstract appears in EC 13).